-Quiet battle between Turkey and Israel in Jerusalem threatens to erupt into open conflict as Ankara invests millions in boosting radical forces.
+Quiet battle between Turkey and Israel threatens to erupt into open clash in Jerusalem as Ankara invests millions in boosting radical forces.

 “Jerusalem is our city,” Turkish President Recep Tayyip Erodgan recently declared in a speech in Ankara.
 Earlier, he vowed to liberate Jerusalem’s Al-Aqsa mosque.
 His aggressive rhetoric underpins alarming Turkish activity in Israel’s capital city.